 - in addition to hard skills, learn soft skills like communication, critical thinking, self-awareness, and confidence.

 Every learner will receive the necessary attention and support throughout the process – learners will be divided into groups of five, and each learner will have their grade-appropriate reading and mathematics abilities tested before commencing the boot camp.

 Ten volunteer teachers will be trained at an earlier time before coming together in person in Likoni to exchange their thoughts on how to best approach the educational materials and activities.
 This teacher training and the foundational programs in literacy and numeracy will be conducted by Foundational Literacy and Numeracy (FLN).

 The learners and teachers will be asked to complete an assessment to inform and improve future boot camps.

 Path Youth hopes this boot camp can serve as an essential pilot for a larger-scale project of this type to learn more about integrating play and digital tools into their educational programs.

 Fundraising for the boot camp – how can YOU help?

 A big part of their success relies on the kind donations of generous people from around the world.
 As such, Path Youth has launched a crowdfunding campaign to bring the boot camp to life.
 The campaign has already started and will end on 15 December 2022.

 For the locals, you can also donate via this Mpesa Paybill number-891300 and Account Number-59517

-Path Youth is glad to announce its strategic partnership with Elimu Care, Big Sister Talks Initiative and Give for Good Initiative.
-The organizations believe that the partnerships in supporting the delivery of the Literacy and Numeracy Initiative is a unique proposition to not only achieve the set project goals but also personalised development.
+Path Youth is glad to announce its strategic partnership with Elimu Care, Big Sister Talks Initiative, and Give for Good Initiative.
+These organizations believe that their partnership will support the delivery of the Literacy and Numeracy Initiative and uniquely position themselves to achieve both the set project goals as well as organizational development.